-Let $F$ be a compact surface with boundary, such that each boundary component of $F$ is either a smooth loop or a loop with even number of corner points.
-Then an {\sf (boundary-)marking} of $F$ is an assignment of horizontal and vertical edges to all smooth boundary segments, such that every smooth boundary component is horizontal and, along every non-smooth boundary component, horizontal edges and vertical edges alternate.
-From the second condition, every boundary component with at least one corner point has even number of conner points.
+\Label{sPolygonalTrainTrack} Let $F$ be a compact surface with boundary, such that each boundary component of $F$ is either a smooth loop or a loop with an even number of corner points.
+Then a {\sf (boundary-)marking} of $F$ is an assignment of ``horizontal'' or ``vertical'' to every smooth boundary segment, such that every smooth boundary component is horizontal and, along every non-smooth boundary component, horizontal edges and vertical edges alternate.
+From the second condition, every boundary component with at least one corner point has an even number of corner points.

 For example, a marking of a rectangle is an assignment of horizontal edges to one pair of opposite edges and vertical edges to the other pair, and a marking of a $2n$-gon is an assignment of horizontal and vertical edges, such that the horizontal and vertical edges alternate along the boundary.
-Clearly there are exactly two ways to give a $2n$-gon a marking.
+Clearly, there are exactly two ways to give a $2n$-gon a marking.
 A marking of a flat cylinder is the unique assignment of horizontal components to both boundary components.

-Recall that a {\sf (fat) train track} $T$ is a surface with boundary and corners obtained by gluing marked rectangles $R_i$ along their horizontal edges, in such a way that the identification is given by subdividing every horizontal edge into finitely many segments, pair up all edge segments, and identifying the paired segments by a diffeomorphism; see for example \cite[\S 11]{Kapovich-01}.
+Recall that a {\sf (fat) train track} $T$ is a surface with boundary and corners obtained by gluing marked rectangles $R_i$ along their horizontal edges, in such a way that the identification is given by subdividing every horizontal edge into finitely many segments, pairing up all edge segments, and identifying the paired segments by a diffeomorphism; see for example \cite[\S 11]{Kapovich-01}.

-In this paper, we may allow any marked surfaces as branches. \begin{definition} A {\sf surface train track} $T$ is a surface having boundary with corners, obtained by gluing marked surfaces $F_i$ in such a way that the identification is given by (possibly) subdividing each horizontal edge and horizontal boundary circle of $F_i$ into finitely segments, pairing up all segments, and identifying each pair of segments by a diffeomorphism.
+In this paper, we may allow any marked surfaces as branches. \begin{definition} A {\sf surface train track} $T$ is a surface having boundary with corners, obtained by gluing marked surfaces $F_i$ in such a way that the identification is given by (possibly) subdividing each horizontal edge and horizontal boundary circle of $F_i$ into finite segments, pairing up all segments, and identifying each pair of segments by a diffeomorphism.